zxunge/x86-codeblocks-builds/README.md

 Run codeblocks!

 > [!NOTE]
-> This package requires a working MSYS2 Environment on your computer and lacks the CbLauncher.exe.
+> This package requires a working MSYS2 Environment on your computer.
-> For the availability of CbLauncher.exe and those necessary dependencies, please refer to one of this repository's forks:
+> Those who don't want to install MSYS2 please refer to one of this repository's forks:
 > [asmwarrior/x86-codeblocks-builds](https://github.com/asmwarrior/x86-codeblocks-builds)